ytakefuji/scoreUS/README.md

 # scoreUS
-This is a practice for students.
+This is a practice or exercise for students.

 1. Build a program for scoring U.S. states' policies toward the COVID-19 pandemic.
 Scoring is based on the number of deaths per population (millions).